 When necessary, we may refer you for x-rays or an MRI.
 Our team will then create a customized treatment plan that addresses all aspects of your health.
 Chiropractic adjustments and lifestyle changes may be one of the first steps of the treatment plan.

 Your progress will be monitored for success.
 If there is minimal improvement, the chiropractor may decide to add in other forms of treatment, including home exercises, electronic stimulation of the muscles and ice or heat packs.
 The goal is to have the you, the patient feeling improvement without the need for medication or surgery.

-Dr. David Spitz and Dr. Astrid Baldrich are local expert chiropractors with an office in the Bristol, Connecticut.
-They can help alleviate back and radiating leg pain or they will refer you to the appropriate specialist.
-To make an appointment, call now at 860-583-4346 or click the Request Appointment link below.
+Dr. Astrid Baldrich is a local expert chiropractor with an office in the Bristol, Connecticut.
+She can help alleviate back and radiating leg pain or they will refer you to the appropriate specialist.
+To make an appointment, call now at 860-583-4346 or fill out the form below.